buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 - **Weapon Proficiency (WP)**:  is the ability and skill to fight with a melee or ranged weapon.
 - **Saving Throws** represent the resistance, the physical and psychic capacity of the character.

-Attributing the Active Skills point to **Basic Skills** means distributing 4 additional points on at least 3 Basic Skills of your choice.
+Attributing the Active Skills point to **Basic Skills** means distributing 4 additional points among at least 3 Basic Skills of your choice.
 Attributing the point to Saving Throws means increasing a Saving Throw by 1 point.

 > There is only one way to train: the right way.
 (Carl Lewis)